-Our Boats are equipped with 50 hp Yamaha four stroke outboards, depth-finders, swivel pedestal seats, flat floors, live-wells, under-deck storage, landing nets, anchors, safety equipment and CSA approved life-vests.
+All boats are equipped with 50 hp Yamaha four stroke outboards, GPS/depth-finders, swivel pedestal seats, flat floors, live-wells, under-deck storage, landing nets, anchors, safety equipment and life-vests.

 Clarification on New Canadian Coast Guard Boating Regulations

-If you are renting a boat in Canada.
-The person or organization renting the boat must have you read and fill in a "Boaters Safety Checklist" upon doing that take you down to the boat and give you a on site orientation on the operation of the boat, as well as location of all safety equipment as well as how to use this equipment.
-(We at Bonny Bay have been doing this for a number of years, as well we will give you a copy of the checklist to take in the boat with you so that if requested you may present it to authourities.)
+If you are renting a boat in Canada the person or organization renting the boat must have you read and complete a "Boaters Safety Checklist".
+This includes an orientation on the operation of the boat, as well as location of all safety equipment and how to use it.
+(We at Bonny Bay have been doing this for a number of years, and we will give you a copy of the checklist to take in the boat with you so that if requested you may present it to authorities.)